Pikehan/pikehan/README.md

 - 👋 Hi, I’m @Pikehan
--  I’m currently learning C
+-  I’m currently learning Python and C

 <!---
 Pikehan/Pikehan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.